Saon110/DSA_ASSIGNMENTS_1-2/List/README.md

 ### Headers

-## Instruction for Header File "arrheader.h" & "LL.h":
+## Instruction for Header File "Arr.h" & "LL.h":

 # Necessary Functions :
 1. insert(item)- Inserts an element at the current location.